lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 As expected in this simulation,

-* the strongest correlations are within each scale at their respective time, that is t
+* the strongest correlations are within each scale at their respective time, that is:
   - the T1 variables correlate with each other;
   - the T2 variables correlate with each other.
 * the next strongest correlations are with the same scale/subscale configuration across time, for example